Key Policies of The Blue Tangerine Federation (including statutory policies)

 Some statutory policies relevant to staff only are on the Staff Area of this website.

 Behaviour, Exclusions and Rewards Policies and Guidance

 BTF Behaviour for Learning Policy & Governor Behaviour Principles.
-Statutory Review Sep 2023
+Statutory Review Annually Sep 2024

 Physical Handling and Restrictive Physical Intervention

 Physical Intervention Policy Including Intimate Care and Restrictive Physical Intervention.
 Currently being reviewed (September 2023).

 Supporting Children In Nappies Guidance (guidance, no updates due)

 A commitment to diversity and inclusion can be grounded in, but not limited to, an employer’s responsibilities under equality legislation.
 The Equality Act 2010 sets out the ways in which everyone is protected by the legislation, and requires schools and other areas of the public sector to: